In this section

 You may receive additional instructions from your child's physicians and the hospital staff.
 Families will also be referred to our Neurodevelopmental Follow-up Program, where our specialists will monitor and encourage your child's healthy development for living life to the fullest.

-Long-term outlook for hypoplastic left heart syndrome
+Long-term prognosis for hypoplastic left heart syndrome

 Coming from out of town?